 The September median home price was $490,000 the highest in nine years.
 Prices were up 1.0 percent from August and up 9.6 percent from September 2015.
 Despite recent gains, prices remain 8.4 percent below the April 2007 bubble peak of $535,000.

 Southern California Home Sales

-Year-to-date sales were down in all five Southern California counties, Los Angeles, Orange, Riverside, San Bernardino and San Diego, with declines ranging from a 0.7 percent in San Bernardino County to 2.6 percent in Los Angeles County.
+Year-to-date sales were down in all five Southern California counties, Los Angeles, Orange, Riverside, San Bernardino, and San Diego, with declines ranging from 0.7 percent in San Bernardino County to 2.6 percent in Los Angeles County.

 Southern California County Year-to-Date Sales Summary(January through September Totals)